Mailbird Blog

 • In-line reply helps you not miss anything important if an email requires your special attention.

-To save you a bit more time and effort, set yourself keyboard shortcuts.
+To save you even more time and effort, set yourself keyboard shortcuts.
 And unsubscribe from unwanted emails in just a click using the Unroll.me integration.

-It's sometimes hard to remember where exactly the mail or file you need is.
-If you're using the Unified Inbox, Mailbird can resolve that for you by performing the search through all your accounts.
+It's sometimes hard to remember where exactly the mail or file you need is located.
+If you're using the Unified Inbox, Mailbird can resolve that for you by performing the search through all your accounts simultaneously.
 You can look for a message, a separate attachment, or an avatar.

 3. Messenger Integrations

 Switching between various accounts doesn't mean email only.
-You probably have all of them installed because your friends and colleagues use different ones.
+You probably have multiple messaging apps installed because your friends and colleagues use different ones.
 Mailbird integrates with Facebook, WhatsApp, WeChat, and Twitter.

 With the built-in messenger apps, you can check them right inside the email client while limiting possible distractions.
 You can check all the channels of communication via one simple beautifully designed interface.
 Stay focused and productive for as long as you can.